Metacowboy/photonix/README.md

     make shell

-#Create additional Library for User
+To Create additional Library for User with Folder Path

 python manage.py create_library USERNAME "LYBRARY_NAME" --path "/data/sometest"

 - Checks if path is mounted - create Folder if needet
 - in docker-composer.yml we Mounted - ../data:/data to create User image folders